The physical basis of teleological evolutions: Rationale

-At this point, we should call into play the Anthropic Principle $\left [16 -20\right ]$.
-The latter states that the evolution of the universe under the fundamental physical laws and constants builds up a correlation between the value (for values) of the fundamental physical constants since the beginning of time and the existence, or non-existence, of sentient life today.
-Its significance lies in the fact that the least change of those values would bring to a different universe most probably unable to host life.
+As is well known, this version of the Anthropic Principle is a way of expressing the noticeable fact that the slightest change of the value of the fundamental physical constants since the beginning of time would have produced a radically different universe most probably unable to accommodate life.